-Policy 5-3: While reducing the overall residential buildout of Yorktown, promote "Main Street" or "village center" development in the five hamlet business centers with a mix of housing units, offices, and shops.
+Policy 5-3: While reducing the overall residential buildout of Yorktown, promote infill & redevelopment that creates main street or village styled environments within the 5 designated business districts "Main Street" or "village stylecenter" development atin designated the five hamlet business districtscenters (see Chapter 4) with a mix of parks, housing-units, offices, and shops.

-- See separate discussion in this Chapter.
+See separate discussion in this Chapter.
 Also, see Chapter 4.
-By requiring DRP purchase for most housing development in the hamlet business centers, this would actually divert development pressure away from open space areas that may have sensitive natural resources.
-Thus, compact development in the hamlet business center actually benefits the Town's long-term environmental health. - Through the DRP Bank, the Town could actually adjust the sale price of DRP units to respond to Yorktown's housing needs. - Ensure that new development in the hamlet business centers is not only compatible with the surrounding neighborhood, but actually benefits and enhances those areas by providing parkland, village squares, walkable streets, high-quality architectural design, effective traffic and parking schemes, wetland and slope protection, buffering (where appropriate), and other amenities.
+By requiring DRP purchase for most housing development atim the designatedhamlet business centers, this would actually divert development pressure away from open space areas that may have sensitive natural resources.
+Thus, compact development atim the indicatedhamlet business districtement actually benefits the Town's long-term environmental health.

+Through its ownthe DRP-Bank purchases, the Town could actually adjust the sale price of DRP units to respond to Yorktown's housing needs.

+Ensure that new development atim the designatedhamlet business centers is not only compatible with the surrounding neighborhood, but actually benefits and enhances those areas by providing parkland, village squares, walkable streets, high-quality architectural design, effective traffic and parking schemes, wetland and slope protection, buffering (where appropriate), and other amenities.